Thulium-Drake/zabbix-templates/zabbix-awesems/ZABBIX_AWESEMS.md

-  AWESEMS_EMAIL - The email the user uses to sign in on the Awesems Portal AWESEMS_PASSWORD - The password for the email defined above AWESEMS_CLIENT_ID - The application ID for the Awesems API within AWS
+  AWESEMS_EMAIL - The email the user uses to sign in on the Awesems Portal AWESEMS_PASSWORD - The password for the email defined above AWESEMS_CLIENT_ID - The application ID for the Awesems API within AWS AWESEMS_CHARGING_STAION_ID - The ID for the Awesems EV Charging station

 #### RUNNING